 The Virtual Visit we provide our members online is extremely helpful in completing your due diligence modeling your financial scenarios for a property.
 But ultimately, you should visit the property at least once before acquiring it.
 There is no substitute for driving around a neighborhood and visiting a property before investing millions of dollars.
 It is worth a day of your time to get it right.

 Pay attention to the neighborhoods, the houses, the offices, the retail shops.
 How do the people in your market live?
 Will your space and your tenants provide a service that they need?
-The consumer expenditure trends provided by our software will give you reports that show exactly how much people in these communities are spending for all goods and services, how much they’re spending on food at restaurants, car, car repairs, tires, and so on.
+The consumer expenditure trends provided by our software will show exactly how much people in these communities are spending for all goods and services, how much they’re spending on food at restaurants, car, car repairs, tires, and so on.
 Think about these consumer trends while you survey the areas around your potential acquisition.